Gonçalo Feio: Motor Lublin

-On 19 September 2022, Feio took on his first senior managerial role when he was appointed manager of II liga club Motor Lublin, who at the time were placed bottom of the league table.
+On 19 September 2022, Feio took on his first senior managerial role when he was appointed as manager of II liga club Motor Lublin, who at the time were placed bottom of the league table.
 With Feio in charge, Motor won the promotion play-offs and returned to I liga after a thirteen-year hiatus.

 On 5 March 2023, following a league match against GKS Jastrzębie, Feio insulted Motor's press officer, which led to a confrontation with the club's chairman Paweł Tomczyk, during which Feio attacked him with a desk tray.
 Tomczyk had to be treated in a hospital, and left the club soon after, along with Maciążek.
 Motor's owner Zbigniew Jakubas defended Feio during a press conference two days later.
 For his actions, the Polish Football Association Disciplinary Committee penalised the Portuguese manager with a two-year ban (sentence suspended for a period of one year), a financial fine and ordered him to issue a written apology to both Maciążek and Tomczyk.

 He left the club in March 2024, despite Motor overperforming in their first season back in the second division; at the time of Feio's departure, they were placed fifth in the league table.